nenuadrian/latex-plus-plus/README.md

-# Latex++ -
+# LaTeX++ -

-Latex++ parses a LaTeX math expression, looks up each glyph's outline in a loaded OpenType font (TTF / OTF), and emits an extruded triangle mesh ready for any renderer.
+LaTeX++ parses a LaTeX math expression, looks up each glyph's outline in a loaded OpenType font (TTF / OTF), and emits an extruded triangle mesh ready for any renderer.
 There is no graphics-API dependency: the library returns flat vertex / index buffers, you upload them however you like.